xzpyth/EQ-for-IEM/README.md

 # EQ for IEM
-use these inside parametric EQ like the one in Equalizer APO
+these are config files for Equalizer APO

+- if you open the files you can see individual PEQ's-